Netcracker/KubeMarine/documentation/Installation.md

 The `namespace` parameter specifies the cloud namespace where chart should be installed.
 This parameter is optional.

+The `release` parameter specifies target Helm release.
+The parameter is optional and is equal to chart name by default.

 **Note**:

 * Helm 3 is only supported.